SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Segmentors

-Segmentor will process the feature maps outputted by the backbone network, and transforms the feature maps to a predicted segmentation mask using a decoder head (*e.g.*, [Deeplabv3](https://arxiv.org/pdf/1706.05587.pdf) and [IDRNet](https://arxiv.org/pdf/2310.10755.pdf)).
+In SSSegmentation, a segmentor first applies a backbone network to extract multi-level feature maps from the input image, and then uses a decoder head to transform these features into semantic segmentation predictions (*e.g.*, [Deeplabv3](https://arxiv.org/pdf/1706.05587.pdf) and [IDRNet](https://arxiv.org/pdf/2310.10755.pdf)).

-Here is an example of head config,
+A typical segmentor head configuration looks like this,

 ```python
 SEGMENTOR_CFG['head'] = {